openharmony/docs/en/application-dev/reference/syscap.md

 ### System Capabilities and APIs

-SystemCapability (SysCap in short) refers to a standalone feature in the operating system, for example, Bluetooth, Wi-Fi, NFC, or camera.
+SystemCapability (SysCap) refers to a standalone feature in the operating system, for example, Bluetooth, Wi-Fi, NFC, or camera.
 Each SysCap corresponds to a set of APIs, whose availability depends on the support of the target device.
 Such a set of APIs can be provided in DevEco Studio for association.

 ![image-20220326064841782](figures/image-20220326064841782.png)

-For details about the SysCap sets in OpenHarmony, see [SysCap List](../reference/syscap-list.md).
+For details about the SysCap sets in OpenHarmony, see [SysCap List](syscap-list.md).

 ### Supported SysCap Set, Associated SysCap Set, and Required SysCap Set